 - (A) chatted and cooked

-- B later and earlier
+- (B) later and earlier

 - © packed and filled

-- D questions and answers
+- (D) questions and answers

-- A Sherman will add more canned beans and vegetable oil to his recipes. - B People who like eating healthy will try traditional Native American cooking. - c Many Native Americans who eat Native foods will end up with health problems. - (b) Sherman will teach some classes on European cooking at a local college.
+- A Sherman will add more canned beans and vegetable oil to his recipes. - B People who like eating healthy will try traditional Native American cooking. - © Many Native Americans who eat Native foods will end up with health problems. - (D) Sherman will teach some classes on European cooking at a local college.